 And in March 2020 author Pamela Toler interviewed me as part of her women’s history month blog, “Talking About Women’s History: Three Questions and and Answer.”
 You can learn more about my work and hers (and many other writers of women’s history) through the link to her website and the many interviews featured there.

 Last year (2019) with Deborah Cox of Beyond Studio, I led a series of writing as therapy workshops.

 I also have participated in The Great American Read project at two southwest Missouri venues–speaking about Emily St. John Mandel’s Station Eleven as part of a cults and intentional communities panel at the Springfield-Greene County Library Center, and I served as emcee for the Christian County Library trivia contest in Ozark.

 An upcoming small group talk will focus on American women in Italy–the topic of my current book project.

 Past group trips to Italy and to England have focused on alternative communities, American Protestant pilgrims and American writers abroad.
-Another educational trip is on the books for June 2020, but has been postponed due to Covid-19.
+Another educational trip was on the books for June 2020, but has been postponed due to Covid-19.
 Our group is looking ahead to 2021, with hopes that we can travel then.
 Let me know if you would like to be a part of this group.